 About the Center

-While academics are a central focus for the Center for Interdisciplinary Geospatial Information Technologies, we do so very, very much more.
+While academics are a central focus for the Geospatial Center, we do so very, very much more.
 Students come first here.
 That means giving them the tools and experience needed to not only succeed academically but in the workplace.
 Our students have ample opportunity to:

 - Gain work experience through internships and technician positions available in our labs and with our partners.
 Most students graduate our programs with the equivalence of 2-years of full-time experience.